CodeFontana/CalculatorApp/README.md

 Thus I set out on a path to scrounge together, how do you implement MVVM, without a framework?
 Perhaps through a manual implementation, without relying on someone else's code, I could not only better understand MVVM, but understand why so many others go straight for a framework implementation.
 Who knows, by the end of this venture I could be embracing the usage of a framework, or maybe even I will discover I don't need one at all? *shrug*

-After all, if the MVVM design patter is so popular and so important, why has Microsoft not incorprated an MVVM framework implementation directly into the language?
-I need to find all this out for myself...
+After all, if the MVVM design pattern is so popular and so important, why has Microsoft not incorprated an MVVM framework implementation directly into the language?
+Dare I make a comparison to the Generic Host Builder as a container for Dependency Injection, Logging and Configuration?
+It's good to have lots of 3rd party and open-source options, but I need to discover MVVM for myself, and see where it takes me...

 # MVVM in WPF
 When working with WPF, it literally means the code-behind is nearly empty.
 That UI code is purely contained in the XAML, and the code-behind is virtually empty, less of course the InitializeComponent().
 Yes, this doesn't mean you can't have anything in the code behind.
 Just keep reading...